Azure/bicep-types-az/generated/azurestackhci/microsoft.azurestackhci/2021-07-01-preview/types.md

 ## VirtualmachinesPropertiesOsProfileLinuxConfigurationSshPublicKeysItem
 ### Properties
-* **keyData**: string {secure}: KeyData - SSH public key certificate used to authenticate with the VM through ssh.
+* **keyData**: string {sensitive}: KeyData - SSH public key certificate used to authenticate with the VM through ssh.
 The key needs to be at least 2048-bit and in ssh-rsa format. <br><br> For creating ssh keys, see [Create SSH keys on Linux and Mac for Li      nux VMs in Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-mac-create-ssh-keys?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).
 * **path**: string: Path - Specifies the full path on the created VM where ssh public key is stored.
 If the file already exists, the specified key is appended to the file.
 Example: /home/user/.ssh/authorized_keys

 ## VirtualmachinesPropertiesOsProfileWindowsConfiguration